oslabs-beta/GraphQL-Blueprint/README.md

 ## Running Your Own Version

-Add `"webpack": "webpack --watch --hot"` to package.json file in scripts for hot module reloading.
+Add `webpack": "webpack --watch --hot` to package.json file in scripts for hot module reloading.
 After adding, be sure to uncomment out "devtool" and "watch" keys from webpack.config file.

 Be sure to undo above actions when creating pull request to pass Circle.Ci tests.